keyboard-dev/starter-template-v3/docs/usability-tips-with-claude.md

 ## Troubleshooting

-* Check network connectivity
+* If a connected app isn't working you can always ask Keyboard to list what environment variables it has access to

-* Verify WebSocket connection status
+* Verify WebSocket connection status by clicking into the Keyboard desktop app *mcp-notification-app*

-* Ensure Codespace is properly configured

 * Validate GitHub PAT permissions